jadsonjs/gitlab-flow/README.md

 <img src="https://github.com/jadsonjs/gitlab-flow/blob/master/images/flow1.png" width=600 align=center>

-In the same way as in GitHub flow, to start a new development demand, you must create a specific branch for this demand and periodically perform pushes for branche of the same name to the remote repository.
+In the same way as in GitHub flow, to start a new development demand, you must create a specific branch for this demand and periodically perform pushes for branch of the same name to the remote repository.

 <img src="https://github.com/jadsonjs/gitlab-flow/blob/master/images/flow2.png" width=600 align=center>